 Welcome and thanks for visiting our site!

-The Fall Season is definitely one of our best ever.
-We welcomed new members who joined us and quickly became cherished members.
-I know all of us are excited about another competition season and want to make it a successful one.
-And that can only happen with full member participation.
+This Season is definitely one of our best ever.
+In the Fall we welcomed new members who joined us and quickly became cherished members.
+I know all of us were excited about another competition season and wanted to make it a successful one.
+And that has happened with full member participation.

 Why not join us for our next competition on March 21st in Building "G" which can be accessed from the Black Door behind building "G" which is Halfway down Shinbone Alley.
 The Harbor Room is down the first floor corridor and is the first door on your left opposite the elevator.

 As an affiliated Photography Club we are dedicated to providing our members with entertaining and educational programming to suit every photographic passion.

 Like most photographers, we enjoy taking and sharing our photographs.
 And like most enthusiasts, we are always trying to improve our photographic skills.

 Why not us for one of our upcoming meetings.
 Or Visit our next Competition.

 We feature Black & White and Color Digital Images and Prints, Or us at any of our other photographic events, Meet-Ups and or activities.

 Membership matters.
 Whether you are a hobbyist or a professional photographer, joining a photography club is one of the best ways to improve your skills.
 The club can also be a good venue for who share the same interest as yours.
 You will not only new friendships, you’ll also have fun while learning new things about a craft that you love.